-Following the chapel service, the coffin with contents is removed to the reception area until the cremator is available.
+Following the chapel service, the coffin with contents is removed to the reception area where it remains until the cremator is available.
+Wherever possible all coffins are cremated the day they are received.
+The crematorium carries out approximately 900 cremations per year.